ihawp/machine-learning/README.md

 # Machine Learning with C++

-I have started the chapter on Regression Analysis in my math class and so I thought I would apply that knowledge and try to learn about linear regression models.

 Currently, the code contains a minor CLI for training and testing the Linear Regression model with data in ***world_happiness_data***.

 When a model is trained, it is also tested, this data is then recorded in the log/run.csv file.